teutzue/LSD-Report/README.md

 While building the LSD Hacker News project, we were required to make various decisions regarding to all development phases.
 Throughout that process, we went through all 3 decision making models:

-- --Economic man (known problem, known solution): the knowledge for building a server, with an associated front end component was there so we knew what to do and how to do it from the beginning
+- Economic man (known problem, known solution): the knowledge for building a server, with an associated front end component was there so we knew what to do and how to do it from the beginning
-- --Administrative man (known problem, unknown solution): experience with the Neo4j database was present and we were able to make qualified decisions when unexpected problems arised
+- Administrative man (known problem, unknown solution): experience with the Neo4j database was present and we were able to make qualified decisions when unexpected problems arised
-- --Muddling through (unknown problem, unknown solution) : we had little knowledge about logging and monitoring but we had the capabilities to evaluate the right decisions to configure and use them.
+- Muddling through (unknown problem, unknown solution) : we had little knowledge about logging and monitoring but we had the capabilities to evaluate the right decisions to configure and use them.

-- --Concepts meaning methodology, scrum, how we worked
+- Concepts meaning methodology, scrum, how we worked
-- --Branching strategy, pair programming
+- Branching strategy, pair programming
-- --Basically read a bit about methodologies and pick what aspects from them we used (willing or unwillingly)
+- Basically read a bit about methodologies and pick what aspects from them we used (willing or unwillingly)

 **1.3.
 Software architecture**